Hue Menzies: Career in the United States

 In 1983, while a sophomore in college, Menzies first began coaching in order to earn extra money.
 Later while working in investment banking in New York, Menzies coached local youth soccer.

 Menzies left the finance industry to return to coaching full-time.
 From 1993 to 1997, he coached the boys' soccer team at Abilene High School, where he taught, and also coached cross country and trained the placekickers of the American football team.
 He also worked as the assistant coach of the Longhorns women's soccer team at the University of Texas at Austin for two years.
 Menzies became involved in coaching for the U.S. Olympic Development Program (ODP) at the national, state and regional levels.
 After 15 years of experience, he also served as an ODP coaching instructor.
 He has also worked as an assistant coach for the United States women's national under-19 team, including at the 2004 FIFA U-19 Women's World Championship in Thailand.

 After coaching and later serving as the director of Warriors Soccer Club in Austin, Texas for five years, in 2004 Menzies helped start Lone Star Soccer Club in Austin, where he serves as a director.
 The club had 5,000 players enrolled by the time he left for Florida.
 In 2008, he joined as the director of coaching of youth club Central Florida United (later Central Florida Kraze).
-Following mergers, he has served as the executive director of Florida Kraze Krush since its founding in 2012, which is based outside of Orlando has assisted in placing over four hundred of its players into U.S. colleges.
+Following mergers, he has served as the executive director of Elite Clubs National League club Florida Kraze Krush since its founding in 2012, which is based outside of Orlando and has assisted in placing more than 400 of its players into U.S. colleges.

 Menzies holds a U.S. Soccer national "A" coaching licence, as well as a national youth coaching licence.